-I contacted the company on your behalf.
+My advocacy team and I contacted the company on your behalf.
 It offered to pay you $3,800, which covers your flight change fees and 20 percent of the cost of the new hotel — a resolution you’re happy with.

 By the way, this case was resolved a few months ago, and since then, Beaches Turks & Caicos Resort Villages & Spa has since opened, and it looks lovely.
 I’m sure you would have enjoyed your stay there.

 You also signed a confidentiality agreement with Beaches when you accepted its settlement, and for the record, it should be noted that you provided all this information to me before you signed the agreement.